poppy-project/poppy-docs/en/getting-started/visualize.md

 * To have a working Python, we strongly recommend to use the [Anaconda Python distribution](https://www.continuum.io/downloads).
 It works with any version >=2.7 or >=3.4.
 Prefer Python 2.7 if you can, as it is the version we used.
 * To install the Poppy libraries: pypot and the library corresponding to your creature (e.g. poppy-ergo-jr).

-> **Note** details about those steps can be found in section *[Install everything locally for using a simulator](#TODO)*.
+> **Note** Details about those steps can be found in section *[Install everything locally for using a simulator](http://docs.poppy-project.org/en/getting-started/visualize.html#install-the-needed-software)*.

 ### Using V-REP

 [V-REP](http://www.coppeliarobotics.com/downloads.html) is a well known and powerful robot simulator.
 It is widely used for research and educational purposes.
 Moreover, it is available for free under an educational license.
-It can be download from [their website](http://www.coppeliarobotics.com/downloads.html) (works under Mac OS, Windows and GNU/Linux).
+It can be download from [this website](http://www.coppeliarobotics.com/downloads.html) (works under Mac OS, Windows and GNU/Linux).

 *It is important to note that as V-REP is simulating the whole physics and rendering of the robot, it may be slow if you do not have a powerful computer (especially the GPU card).*